“A Summer Morning” by Rupert Bunny

-This is a dream-like painting of an ideal view of life and art.
+This dream-like painting imagines an ideal view of life and art.
 The picture incorporates aspects of symbolism and allegorical subjects, which smoothly flow between representations of antiquity and a familiar modern landscape.

 A Summer Morning